simonwep/candy/README.md

 * Many container formats are supportet, thanks to [ffmpeg](https://ffmpeg.org/).
 * Donwload video, audio or combine a video quality with the audio you want.
 * Frontpage with list of latest videos by the channels you choose.
-* *No APIKey or similar required - just install 'n use*
+* *No APIKey or similar required - just install and use it*

 ## FAQ
 1. "Downloads don't work anymore!" - _It's always a race between the maintainer of such applications and YouTube.
 YouTube doesn't provide